dungnguyen2534/blog-project/README.md

 ## My First Fullstack App: A Blog Platform

-I built my first fullstack app using NextJS for the frontend and ExpressJS for the backend.
-It’s a blog app inspired by [DEV.TO](dev.to).
+I built my first fullstack app using NextJS and ExpressJS, a blog platform inspired by [DEV.TO](dev.to).

 ### Features: